What is Chain of Thought Prompting & How to Use It in AI

 Providing a few examples of reasoning steps within the prompt to guide the model.

-Significantly improving model performance, sometimes boosting accuracy by up to 28.2%.
+Significantly improving model performance, sometimes boosting accuracy by more than 20%.

-Including few-shot reasoning examples of desired outputs to help the model generate more accurate and coherent reasoning chains, utilizing a few-shot prompt.
+Including a few-shot reasoning example of desired outputs to help the model generate more accurate and coherent reasoning chains, utilizing a few-shot prompt.

-However, one risk associated with few-shot prompting is the potential for overfitting to specific examples, which can limit the model’s ability to generalize to new inputs.
+However, few-shot prompting often involves significant manual effort to create high-quality reasoning examples for the model.
+One risk associated with few-shot prompting is the potential for overfitting to specific examples, which can limit the model’s ability to generalize to new inputs.
 Methods like Auto-CoT and Analogical prompting can improve reasoning capabilities while minimizing overfitting, including thought prompting examples.

 Despite these challenges, few-shot CoT remains a powerful tool for enhancing AI performance.